kaifishr/RocketLander/README.md

 The booster's goal is to reach the landing pad at height $0$ at a velocity smaller or equal to $v_{\text{max}}$.

+Boosters are equipped with neural networks for thrust control.

 ---
 ## TODOs
+- Use trainer from src that uses project specific optimizer
+- Use neural network for thruster control
+- Update renderer to move point of view
 - Create version of code that can be used for genetic optimization as well as for reinforcement learning.
     - Restrict deflection of engine to defined number of degrees.
         - Test engines